-You know what the best part of PPC landing pages are?
+You know what the best thing about PPC landing pages is?

-The ability to control the traffic down to the geography, device, keyword, and more.
+The ability to control the traffic.
+This includes geography, devices, keywords, and so much more.

 P.S.
 A lot of these tricks are covered in our Unbounce workshop webinar.
 You should watch it after you’re done reading 🙂